-This blog article is part of our RPA (Robotic Process Automation) blog series and deals with the underlying opportunities of AI (Artificial Intelligence) enabled RPA in an ERP ecosystem.
+This blog article is part of our RPA (Robotic Process Automation, link coming soon) blog series and deals with the underlying opportunities of AI (Artificial Intelligence) enabled RPA in an ERP ecosystem.
 Learn how to overcome the boundaries and boost the capabilities of RPA, how a Chatbot automates master data management, and how to implement a Chatbot in an RPA and ERP system.

 Chatbots, simulate and automate human conversation through voice commands, text chats or both.
 They can be used through messaging applications or web pages and are naturally deployed in dialog systems for various application fields (e.g. customer service).
 The boom of AI enables smarter Chatbots understanding unstructured human input by applying natural language processing (NLP).